 As nice weather finally approaches, bicycles will be coming out of sheds and down from garage rafters.
 Whether it be a ride to work, a leisurely ride with family on a Sunday afternoon, or participating in a fund raising event, it is always important to think about bike safety.

 The following is a recap of my interview with bike enthusiast Mark Ramsey.
-Mark is a life-long rider with more than 15 years experience in the bike industry.
+Mark is a life-long rider with many years of experience in the bike industry.
 He owns and operates Pedal Moraine Cycle & Fitness in West Bend.

 Q: Bike commuting is growing in popularity.
 At West Bend, we have a “Bike to Work” program.
 What are some things to consider before riding to work for the first time?

 A: While biking to work is great exercise and is good for the environment, you should not start biking to work without considering a number of things.